Tiwi Islands: Advances in infrastructure

+World War II

+During World War II, the Tiwi Islands found themselves in the centre of an increasingly aggressive confrontation between Imperial Japan and Australia which reached a crescendo on February 19, 1942.
+On that day, having noticed a sortie overhead, Father John McGrath sent an urgent message from the radio hut located next to Nguiu's Catholic church.
+The message explained that aircraft had been spotted over the islands, heading south across the Beagle Gulf towards Darwin.
+Officials ignored McGrath's warning and the Japanese airforce successfully managed to bomb Darwin.
+As the Japanese squadrons returned from the raid, a Tiwi Islander named Matthias Ulungura disarmed and captured Japanese pilot Hajime Toyoshima, who had crash landed his damaged aircraft on Melville Island, the first Japanese military personnel to be taken captive on Australian soil.
+Later in the war, another Tiwi man named Louie captured a further five downed Japanese pilots.
+He requested a single bullet from the islands' limited stockpile of ammunition to kill the pilots but Father John McGrath refused the request, instead feeding the POWs as per the rules of war prior to the five Japanese being sent to the Australian mainland.

+Return to Indigenous control

 Control of the islands was transferred to the Indigenous traditional owners through the Tiwi Aboriginal Land Trust, and the Tiwi Land Council that was founded in 1978.
 The Tiwi Islands local government area was established in 2001, when the previous community government councils in the three main communities of Wurrumiyanga (Bathurst Island), Pirlangimpi and Milikapiti (Melville Island) were amalgamated with the Wurankuwu Aboriginal Corporation to form a single local government.
 The Tiwi Islands Local Government was replaced in 2008 by the Tiwi Islands Shire Council as part of a Northern Territory-wide restructuring of local government.

 Politics and administration

+Early efforts at administration

+Work on establishing the first Tiwi Council began with the assistance of Father John Cosgrove in the 1950s.
+This coincided with a deliberate effort on his part to improve the administration of the Tiwi Islands which had hitherto been largely neglected by the federal government.
+Father John Cosgrove's primary reforms included improving the housing stock of the Tiwi people, as well as rectifying errors in the Government's records for the Tiwi Islands' population which inaccurately detailed many locals' names and family relationships.

 Electorates

 The Tiwi Islands are part of the federal electorate of Lingiari, for which the current member is Marion Scrymgour.
 The islands are within the Northern Territory electorate of Arafura.
-The current member for Arafura is Lawrence Costa, from the Labor Party.
+The current member for Arafura is Manuel Brown, from the Labor Party.

 Local government

 The administration of the islands is divided between the local Tiwi Islands Regional Council, and the Indigenous landholder representative organisation, the Tiwi Land Council.
 Representatives on the Shire Council are elected from four wards, and include 12 councillors.